 Top performers in the classroom consistently have one thing in common:

-So, how do you come up with this plan?
+So, how do you come up with a great study plan?
 Here are a few tips:

 Review your syllabus and know what is required in your classes.
 How many chapters will you have to read?
 How many exams do you have?
 When do you have papers due?
 What homework do you have?
 Map out what is required in your classes ahead of time, so you can effectively schedule when you will study and/or complete a task.